 New Jersey law requires employers to obtain workers’ compensation insurance or obtain approval to be a self-insured provider.
 An employee must report any work-related injury to their employer, who must in turn, report it to their insurance company.
 A claim for Worker’s Compensation benefits must be filed within two years of the last date of authorized treatment (of it treatment was not provided by the Worker’s Compensation carrier, then two-years from the accident).The most common method this occurs is as a formal claim.
 Once filed, the court will assign a district office and judge correlating with the claimant’s residence.
 If they live out of state, the court will go based off the employer’s location.
+Workers' compensation claims are not lawsuits against your employer, but can in some cases involve third party lawsuits.

 Common reasons to file a claim include: